uchicago-library/ipseity/README.md

 **DO NOT EXPOSE YOUR PRIVATE KEY** - With knowledge of the private key anyone can create valid tokens for any user.

+**DO NOT RUN THE CURRENT DOCKERFILE IN PRODUCTION** - the current dockerfile runs the API over HTTP for development/testing purposes

 Things this API can do:
 * Store username/passwords, validate logins